The Science of Longevity: Exploring Factors That Influence Ageing

 Foods that are rich in polyphenols include berries, nuts, seeds, dark chocolate, olive oil, and green tea.

-These nutritious foods can help fight inflammation and oxidative stress in our bodies, which play a significant role in ageing and can help lower the risk of chronic diseases such as heart disease and .
+These nutritious foods can help fight inflammation and oxidative stress in our bodies, which play a significant role in ageing and can help lower the risk of chronic diseases such as heart disease and cancer.

 In addition to including polyphenol-rich foods in your diet, other nutrients can support healthy ageing.